JRL-CARI-CNR-UNIBS/OpenMORE/README.md

 ![](Documentation/logo_blue.png?raw=true)

+## Introduction
-The repository contains a library of sampling-based path replanning algorithms.
+**OpenMORE** contains a library of sampling-based path replanning algorithms.
 It develops a framework to manage robot's trajectory execution with online path replanning.
-It is based on ROS and MoveIt to get information about the environment and collision checking.
+It is based on ROS and [MoveIt](https://moveit.github.io/moveit_tutorials/) to get information about the environment and collision checking.
 Check [this paper](https://ieeexplore.ieee.org/abstract/document/10275365) for more information.

+## Status
 <h1 align="center">🚧 Update in Progress! 🚧</h1>
 <p align="center">
   <img src="https://img.shields.io/badge/Status-Updating-blue?style=for-the-badge&logo=github">